shayanrsh/shayanrsh/README.md

-- 👋 Hi, I’m @shayanrsh
+# Hi there, I’m Shayan! 👋

-- 👀 I’m a recent graduate with a Master's degree in Data Science.
-I'm passionate about leveraging data to extract insights and solve real-world problems.
+I'm a recent graduate with a Master’s degree in Data Science.
+I have a strong passion for leveraging data to extract meaningful insights and solve real-world problems.
+Throughout my academic journey, I've honed my skills in data analysis, machine learning, and data visualization, and I'm eager to apply these skills in a professional setting.

-- 🌱 I’m currently improving my skills and on the lookout for opportunities to kick-start my career in this dynamic field
+# About Me
+- 🎓 **Education:** Master’s in Data Science
+- 📚 **Currently Learning:** Data Scientist in Python from datacamp bootcamp

+# Skills 🔮
+**Programming Languages:** Python, SQL, MATLAB, C++(Arduino) **Data Processing & Machine Learning:** NumPy, pandas, scikit-learn, TensorFlow, Keras, SciPy **Data Visualization & BI:** Microsoft Power BI, Matplotlib, seaborn **Databases & Version Control:** PostgreSQL, Git, GitHub **Web Development & Web Scraping:** Flask, HTML, CSS, API (Requests), Selenium, Beautiful Soup **Additional Tools:** Linux, Microsoft Excel, LaTeX

+# Get in Touch 📬
-- 📫 Feel free to contact me on Linkedin or X (Twitter)
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/shayanrsh/) or follow me on [X (Twitter)](https://x.com/Shayanrsh/).
+I'm always open to discussing new projects, collaborations, or any exciting opportunities in the field of data science.

 <!---
 shayanrsh/shayanrsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.